qualiascript/cat-theory/sections/2_logic/12_kan_fibrations.md

-# III.
-2. Kan Fibrations
+# II.
+12. Kan Fibrations

 The definition of a Kan Complex is that of a simplicial set where all horns have fillers.
 If `S` is a simplicial set, selecting a horn is akin to a function `f : H n k -> S`, and a filler is a function `g : H n k -> Simp n`.
 Then, in